Car Insurance Claim Adjusters: What They Do and How to Work With Them

 Independent Adjusters

-Independent adjusters are contractors hired by insurance companies — typically during high-volume periods like major storms or accidents.
+Independent adjusters are contractors hired by insurance companies — typically during high-volume periods like major storms or catastrophic events.
 They're paid by the insurer and still act in the insurer's interest, even though they're not direct employees.
+Top independent (catastrophe) adjusters can earn well over $100,000 in peak years due to fee-based scheduling tied to claim volume.

 Public Adjusters